dsicher/demo-bot/README.md

 ### Step 4: *Register your bot*

 Now that you have your bot available we'll want to connect it to Slack.
-As a first step, let's register our bot.
+As a first step, register your bot.
 Visit the custom integrations page at [https://slack.com/apps/manage/custom-integrations](https://slack.com/apps/manage/custom-integrations).
 You will need to "build your own custom integration for a bot."
 Follow the onscreen prompts.
 When completed you'll have an API token that you can use for you're